fbpx

 There are several ways to plant your Salad Bowl lettuce in your garden.
 You can plant the seeds indoors to grow your own seedlings, purchase seedling plants from the garden center, or plant the seeds directly outdoors from the beginning.
 As with any planting endeavor, there are pros and cons to each, just choose what works best for your environment.

-Salad bowl lettuce - seed starting
+salad bowl lettuce - seed starting

 Planting lettuce seeds indoors for later transplanting